Yemen: Market Profile

 - Yemen sits at the southwest tip of the Arabian Peninsula, between Oman to the east and Saudi Arabia to the north.
 It overlooks the Bab al-Mandab Strait where the Red Sea joins the Gulf of Aden.
 The country has suffered from persistent geopolitical instability despite the 1990 merger of North and South Yemen.
 It has been locked in a complex civil war since 2015, with the rebel Houthi group fighting against the Yemen government backed by a Saudi-led coalition, the Islamic State and Al-Qaeda.
 The prolonged civil war has led to famines and humanitarian crises in the country.

 - Yemen is a small oil-producing country outside of OPEC.
 Despite this, it is one of the world’s poorest countries and has fairly large and young population compared to many other Middle East nations.
 Yemen allows foreign oil companies to exploit its oil fields in light of their capital and technology resources.
 Prior to the civil war in 2015, the oil sector accounted for 65% of its fiscal revenue and one-quarter of its GDP.
-Yemen’s oil exports have been suspended since early 2015, with the civil war disrupting oil production, including facilities operated by foreign investors.
+Yemen’s oil exports have been suspended since early 2015, with the ongoing conflict disrupting oil production, including facilities operated by foreign investors.
 Small-scale oil exports from Yemen resumed in 2017.
 International oil companies in Yemen, such as Austria’s OMV are also looking to resume oil production in south Yemen in 2018.